Mikaela/mikaela.github.io/_posts/2015-04-01-keep-the-ops-opped.md

 *Note: templates including F (founder) are not automatically updated even with the !.*

+Alternatively if you have been setting flags manually use `/msg chanserv flags #channel someone +O` to automatically op them.
+You must also do this to yourself if you are channel founder, for auto-voicing use +V. *Note: +o allows you to manually op/deop anyone, +v is the same, but for voice, so don't confuse the casing.*

 *Somewhat rewritten on 2015-04-28 13:25Z and now this looks even worse to my eyes... ([Changelog](https://github.com/Mikaela/mikaela.github.io/commits/master/_posts/2015-04-01-keep-the-ops-opped.md))*